xsolla/login-unity-sdk/README.md

 Processing of events is already set up in the demo project.
 You can use and change demo settings in **AuthDemo > Assets > Scripts** or set up your own project’s events.
 The following scripts are available:
 * *ChangePasswordPage.cs* – changing user password,
 * *CreateAccountPage.cs* – user registration,
-* *SignInPage.cs* – user authentication via the email/username and password.
+* *LoginPage.cs* – user authentication via the email/username and password.

 The instructions for setting up an event are given below (here the event is user registration):
 1. Initialize events processing using the following command: